Delay Shines at PGAV Designing Themed Spaces

 By: Kyle Niblett

 With all the late nights spent in studio, University of Florida senior Carly Delay has worked tirelessly toward one goal: designing themed spaces.
-Her goal, zoos specifically, is to create enclosures that prioritize the welfare of animals while also sparking excitement in visitors as patrons learn more about the animals and how to care for them.
+Her goal, zoos specifically, is to create habitats that prioritize the welfare of animals while also sparking excitement in visitors as patrons learn more about the animals and how to care for them.

 That is why this summer the landscape architecture major is interning at the prestigious PGAV Destinations firm in St. Louis, Missouri.
 PGAV designs attractions, exhibits, and experiences that enrich lives, and using intuition, intellect, and imagination, help their clients create enduring memories in the minds of their guests.